Examples of content

 But now this precious resource is dwindling.
 Someone is stealing the town’s stories.
 Deprived of their fuel the fablehearths will go out.
 The ice will creep back in and families will perish in their beds.

 In a last desperate roll of the dice, Storyhaven’s scientists develop a perilous means of time travel to allow their most intrepid explorers to journey back into the town’s past.
-Their mission: to recover Storyhaven’s tales and send them back to the present to stoke the town’s fablehearths until the mysterious thief can be uncovered…
+Their mission: to recover Storyhaven’s tales and send them back to the present to stoke the town’s fablehearths and drive back the encroaching ice…

 Covid-19 lockdowns continue to have a serious affect on both children’s literacy development and mental well-being.
 Children need socially liberating theatre and storytelling experiences to explore their emotions, experiment with their social identities and boost their literacy development more than ever in these difficult times; however, schools’ normal connection with arts practitioners through face-to-face workshops in the classroom will still be difficult to arrange throughout 2021.